 There are many ways you can help reduce the risk of sunburn for your dog in the summer, including keeping them indoors during the hours when the sun is highest, sticking to shady areas on walks, putting protective clothing on them, and avoiding a full shave of their coat.

-But many owners forget to include sunscreen as another protective measure for dogs.
+But many pet parents forget to include sunscreen as another protective measure for dogs.
 Here’s what you should know about using sunscreen on your pooch.

 Which Sunscreens Are Safe For Dogs?